Chase Seiffert

+Amateur career

 Seiffert played college golf at Florida State University, where he was a two-time All-ACC selection.

 As an amateur, Seiffert became the first person in the history of the Florida State Golf Association to ever capture their triple crown; the Amateur, the Florida Open and the Amateur Match Play Championships all in the same year.

+Professional career

 During the 2016–17 season, Seiffert played three PGA Tour events by Monday qualifying.
 He Monday qualified for the 2018 Travelers Championship and finished T-9.
 In addition to winning $189,000, the finish generated enough non-member FedEx Cup points for him qualify for the 2018 Web.com Tour Finals.
 In the finals he finished 37th on the money list, earning him full status on the Web.com Tour for the 2019 season.
 In his rookie year, he finished the regular season 15th on the money list, earning a promotion to the PGA Tour for the 2019–20 season.